Authored by the expert who managed and guided the team behind the Panama Property Pack

 What documents will I need to buy in Panama?

-The essential documents a US citizen needs to purchase property in Panama include a valid passport, proof of funds showing the source of your money, and eventually the notarized purchase contract and closing deed prepared by your attorney.
+The essential documents a US citizen needs to purchase property in Panama are a valid US passport, proof of funds showing the source of your money, the notarized purchase contract and closing deed, the DGI transfer tax filing (Form 106), and the registration filing with the Public Registry.

-A local tax identification number (RUC) is often required for foreign buyers in Panama to complete the transfer tax filing with DGI and to set up utility accounts, and your attorney can help you obtain one during the buying process.
+A local tax identification number is generally needed in practice for filing the transfer tax and setting up utility accounts in Panama, and your attorney will typically help you obtain one as part of the closing process through Panama's DGI tax authority.

-Foreign buyers in Panama typically need to provide proof of funds documentation showing where your purchase money comes from, and while a local address is not always required, many buyers use their attorney's office for official correspondence.
+Foreign buyers in Panama are typically required to provide certified proof of funds (such as bank statements or a letter from your US financial institution), and while a local address is not always mandatory, many buyers use their attorney's office address for formal notices and correspondence during the transaction.

 We have a whole section dedicated to all the documents you need in our Panama property pack.